nwk6661/HQTriviaPractice/README.md

 **HQ Trivia Practice!**

 This is a tool to help you get better at HQ.
-You can use this to learn to google better or increase your guess percentage by seeing savage questions and pointing out the obvious answers.
+You can use this to learn to google better or increase your guess percentage by seeing savage questions and pointing out the non-obvious answers.

-The questions are pulled from http://hqbuff.com/, so not all questions are available.
+The questions are pulled from http://hqbuff.com/ (Thanks for the API <3), so not all questions are available.
-You can pull the questions yourself with the python tool I have written here: https://github.com/nwk6661/HQBuffScraper
+The program features a button that allows you to automatically generate the most recent set of questions, so you can always be up to date.

 I am bad at GUIs so feel free help.

-To run it, Download precompiled jar from releases and java, and run the following command in the directory you unzipped to:
-`java -jar HQPractice.jar`